Abi Carter: After Idol

+Musical style

+Carter's original music draws on the genres of indie-pop, folk, and cinematic drama.
+She has stated that she dislikes hyper-specific lyrics, instead preferring lyrical content "that can transcend across the experiences of so many."
+Her musical influences include Taylor Swift, Sara Bareilles, Gracie Abrams, Lizzy McAlpine, Carrie Underwood, My Chemical Romance, Paramore, Phoebe Bridgers, Renee Rapp, and Billie Eilish, whom she has been a fan of since she was a young teenager.
+Her favorite American Idol alums are Kelly Clarkson, Carrie Underwood, David Archuleta, Adam Lambert, and Jordin Sparks.
+She has also named Manchester Orchestra as an inspiration.
+Her favorite karaoke song is "Bring Me to Life" by Evanescence.

 Public image

 Katy Perry said her "voice is unlike anything I've heard in pop music" and compared Carter to Ariana Grande, whom Perry considers "the best singer of our generation".

 Personal life

-Carter is in a relationship with boyfriend Cooper McCollum from Allen, Texas.
+Carter is in a romantic relationship with Cooper McCollum from Allen, Texas.

 After American Idol, she moved to Los Angeles, where she is writing songs and working in studios with writers.